wistia/wistia-open-docs/_posts/data-api.md

 ---

-## Asset URLs - Tips &amp; Tricks
+## Asset URLs - Tips & Tricks

 ### Modifying File Extensions

 Asset URLs in Wistia take this form:

-<pre><code class="language-markup">http://embed.wistia.com/deliveries/43500c9644e43068d8995dcb5ddea82440419eaf.bin</code></pre>
+<code class="full_width">http://embed.wistia.com/deliveries/43500c9644e43068d8995dcb5ddea82440419eaf.bin</code>

 The .bin extension at the URL is for binary.
-Certain ornery clients (iTunes, ahem) won&#039;t accept URLs that don&#039;t end in an extension that&#039;s familiar to them.
+Certain ornery clients (iTunes, ahem) won't accept URLs that don't end in an extension that's familiar to them.
-In this case, you can drop the .bin, add a slash, and append whatever filename and extension you like – you&#039;ll still get the underlying asset.
+In this case, you can drop the .bin, add a slash, and append whatever filename and extension you like – you'll still get the underlying asset.
 So, say the URL above is an mp4 file and we _really_ want that in the URL.
-Here&#039;s what we&#039;d have:
+Here's what we'd have:

-<pre><code class="language-markup">http://embed.wistia.com/deliveries/43500c9644e43068d8995dcb5ddea82440419eaf/my-file.mp4</code></pre>
+<code class="full_width">http://embed.wistia.com/deliveries/43500c9644e43068d8995dcb5ddea82440419eaf/my-file.mp4</code>

 ### Resizing Images